 The present study proposes to assembly complete plastome (cpDNA) from two Paphiopedilum barbatum (Lindl.)
 Pfitzer herbarium specimens (as part of a SYNTHESYS project).
 Aiming to explore rapidly evolving non-coding plastid regions (NCPs) and to detect phylogenetic informative markers, the P. barbatum cpDNA will be compared with other available orchid cpDNA.
 This study will also contribute to orchid phylogetic studies, as it will increase the sampling of whole chloroplast genome within Orchidaceae, and more precisely within Cypripedioideae.
 Ongoing studies within the subfamily are being conducted by dr. Gravendeel (Naturalis, Leiden; pers. comm.), and other species from the subfamily had their complete cpDNA sequenced and soon are going to be submitted to NCBI GenBank.

 The present study intents to contribute to this study by adding one, possibly two P. barbatum full chloroplast genomes, in addition to two already sequenced chloroplast genomes of Cypripedium calceolus and Phragmipedium longifolium (to be provided by the Leiden team), respectively.
 These four slipper orchid chloroplast genomes, once assembled, can quite easily be added to an already existing alignment of twelve orchid species from subfamily Epidendroideae.
 With this alignment expanded with four representatives of the Cypripedioidae, phylogenetic analyses will be carried out to discover promising new plastid markers.
-I propose to integrate our P. barbatum SYNTHESYS samples with dr. Gravendeel’s alignment, and conduct subsequent phylogenetic reconstructions using RAxML, Maximum Parsimony and MrBayes.
+I propose to integrate our P. barbatum SYNTHESYS samples with dr. Gravendeel’s alignment, and conduct subsequent phylogenetic analysis using RAxML, Maximum Parsimony and MrBayes.

+The comparison of 14 complete chloroplast genome using phylogenetic and pair wise distance methods will be useful to detect variable regions among the specimens, and will provide important information in the choice of markers.
+Nevertheless, 14 terminals may not provide enough information for a phylogenetic reconstruction in Orchidaceae.
+I propose, therefore, to select the 5 most informative sequences and generate an alignment with the maximum of terminals that are available in GenBank.
+Phylogenetic reconstruction using MrBayes, Maximum Parsimony and RAxML will be performed.
+The two phylogenetic trees, one with 14 terminals one with many more, can then be compared.

+Recent findings in Biosystematics group (Wageningen University) demonstrate the presence of <1% fungal reads in herbarium samples (Freek pers. comm.) which could be post-mortem contamination of the voucher specimens, or endophytical fungi that used to interact with the specimen.
+Therefore, the presence of Fungi DNA in P. barbatum herbarium specimens will also be explored.

 State of the Art

-Orchidaceae is one of the largest families among vascular plants, comprising 800 genera of terrestrial or epiphytic herbs distributed among all continents except Antartica (Fay & Chase 2009).
+Orchidaceae is one of the largest families among vascular plants, comprising 800 genera of terrestrial or epiphytic herbs distributed among all continents except Antarctica (Fay & Chase 2009).
 Beyond their beauty and ornamental value, the range of life history strategies, floral and vegetative morphology and pollination syndromes make them a valuable object for phylogenetic studies.
 Nevertheless, because of its dimensions, the study of this family in an evolutionary framework is challenging (Chase & Fay 2009): currently there are 26,567 species listed in the World Checklist for the Monocotyledons (2011).
-Phylogenetic relationships within Orchidaceae are becoming fairly well understood (Singer et al 2008), and morphological synapomorphies and
+Phylogenetic relationships within Orchidaceae are becoming fairly well understood (Singer et al 2008), and morphological synapomorphies and molecular data now generally support 5 subfamilies: Apostasioideae (Vanilloideae (Cypripedioideae (Orchidoideae (Epidendroideae)))) (see Figures 1 and 2).